The 26 Best Vegan Sources Of Protein To Help You Pack On Muscle!

 -The most common asked question I get every time I tell someone that I’m vegan.

-Instead, I actually take the question in a positive way and look at it as a potential to educate someone on veganism.
+I’ve been asked this so many times now I actually take the question in a positive way and look at it as a potential for someone to convert to veganism.

 Like anything else, building muscle or getting in shape requires proper nutrition.
 If you’re a vegan and have a bad diet that’s low in calories, carbs, and protein, you can forget getting the body you want.